Vapes of an e-shisha from Elf Bar on brown background with the air-Q Lab logo.

 Does vaping in the room affect the humidity?

 When smoking an e-cigarette, liquid is vaporized.
-It changes its aggregate state from liquid to gaseous and is blown out as vapor.
-In the air, the temperature of the vapor drops and the liquid becomes liquid again, which means that the humidity in the room also increases.
+It therefore changes its aggregate state from liquid to gaseous and is blown out as vapor.
+In the air, the temperature of the vapor drops and the liquid becomes liquid again, which also increases the humidity in the room.
 During our test, both the absolute and relative humidity increased.
-The absolute humidity increased from about 7.8 g/m³ to 9 g/m³ due to the vapor.
+The absolute humidity rose from around 7.8 g/m³ to 9 g/m³ due to the vapor.
 The average value was 8.55 g/m³.
-Relative humidity averaged 54 percent and increased from about 50 to just under 60 percent.
+The relative humidity averaged 54 percent and rose from around 50 to just under 60 percent.

 Diagram development measured value air humidity with the air analyzer air-Q